About the Grant process

 - Have as their primary mission the provision of health and/or human services.

-- Resources are directed towards programs that illustrate how they are targeted toward low-income individuals and/or ALICE families.
+- Resources are directed towards programs that illustrate how they are targeted toward low-income individuals and/or Asset, Limited, Income, Constrained, Employed (ALICE) families.

 - Be under control of a local governing board which is organized and functioning to provide policy direction and management oversight.

-- Have the ability to demonstrate outcomes under the goals of UWTV Impact areas of Education, Financial Stability and Health.
+- Have the ability to demonstrate outcomes under the Goals and Strategies of UWTV Impact areas of Education, Financial Stability and Health.

 - Be able to provide an independent financial audit (if organization size is over $500,000) or an independent financial review (if organization is $500,000 or below) and a copy of the most recent 990.

-- Provide services to residents of and have a physical service delivery location in the Treasure Valley, including the counties of Ada, Canyon, Gem and Owyhee.
+- Provide services to residents of and have a physical service delivery location in the Greater Treasure Valley, including the counties of Ada, Adams, Boise, Canyon, Elmore, Gem, Owyhee, Payette, Valley, Washington and Malheur County, Oregon.

 Program Investment Guidelines

-- Outcomes will be reviewed each year by the Vision Council.
-To ensure that investments are making an impact a maximum grant amount for any newly applying agency/program is $25,000.
+- To ensure that investments are making an impact a maximum grant amount for any newly applying agency/program is $25,000.
 In the first year of receiving a UWTV grant award, agency/program will be asked to provide a 6 month narrative in addition to the annual report at the completion of the grant cycle.
 If there is a collaborative effort and the lead agency receiving the funds is not new to receiving UWTV funds, this guideline may not apply.

 - As a general rule, UWTV grant awards should not exceed 20% of a program’s budget.
 Exceptions to this may be made on a case by case basis such as innovative collaborations and startups.